Board of Directors

 TC Transcontinental Printing

-At November 1, 2011 TC Transcontinental Printing operated 38 production plants with 172 printing presses and printers in Canada and the United States.
+At October 31, 2014 TC Transcontinental Printing served customers' needs with more than 157 printing presses and printers in 26 production plants in Canada and the United States.
+Printing equipment includes web offset and sheet-fed printing presses, large format presses, and ink jet, laser and digital printers.
 These facilities offer a range of specialized services along the full extent of the graphical production line, including digital prepress services for graphics production and direct digital imaging services for increasing the efficiency of page preparation.
 The geographical disposition of printing facilities and the type of equipment in each enable TC Transcontinental Printing to provide local, regional and national customers with such advantages as the ability to print the same product in more than one plant simultaneously and the ability to transfer production from one plant to another to meet customer deadlines.

 TC Transcontinental Printing serves a number of areas: retailing of consumer products and services, newspaper and magazine publishing, educational, trade and niche publishing, and marketing-communications, which assists organizations such as financial institutions and pharmaceutical corporations in promoting their image, marketing their products and services, and reporting to their stakeholders.

-TC Media is Canada’s fourth-largest media group, covering local and regional newspapers, magazines, educational publishing, digital media and distribution activities.
-Both in print and through 250 local, regional and specialized topic websites, TC Media serves the Canadian reading public.
+TC Media is a major Canadian media group, covering local and regional newspapers, magazines, educational publishing, digital media and distribution activities.
+Its media portfolio includes a number of strong national and local brands.
+Through more than 200 websites, comprising local and regional sites, consumer sites and financial sites, and through its many microsites and mobile sites, TC Media serves the Canadian reading public with a strong digital presence.
 The total offering provides a valuable service to both national and local advertisers in English and French in a range of market segments.

-TC Media publishes 11 daily newspapers and 173 weekly, bi-weekly, monthly and bi-monthly newspapers.
+TC Media publishes 11 daily newspapers and approximately 165 weekly, bi-weekly, monthly and bi-monthly newspapers.
 These serve communities in Newfoundland and Labrador, Nova Scotia, Prince Edward Island, New Brunswick, Québec, Ontario and Saskatchewan.
-Daily circulation is about 250,000 copies, and 2.4 million copies are circulated at the other frequencies.

 Door-to-door distribution of newspapers and advertising flyers is carried out in the areas served by TC Media’s newspapers.
-Targeo, a cross-country distribution brokerage service, carries out the distribution of over 50 million printed items to more than 12 million Canadian households each week.
+This service and Targeo, a cross-country distribution brokerage service, carry out the distribution of over 3.1 billion printed advertising items to 12.7 million Canadian households each week.

 TC Transcontinental rose from small, entrepreneurial beginnings in Québec.
 Through the skill of the founders and their willingness to take calculated financial risks, and thanks to the faith of early investors, the Company was set on a course leading to the major printing and media firm of today.